thedrag0nspirit/weather-prediciton-/README.md

-# weather-prediciton
+# weather-prediction
-Its one of the minor project that i have created during my Diploma .
+It's one of the minor projects I created during my Diploma.